 A 4200 mile, 6-month journey that started high in the Peruvian Andes, traversing incredible rapids and insect-infested jungles to the sea

-Despite his lack of experience of water adventure, in 1995 Joe Kane joined a group of adventurers intent on being the first American to travel the full 4,200-mile length of what may be the world’s most treacherous river: the Amazon.
+Despite his lack of experience in white-water adventure, in 1995 Joe Kane joined a group of adventurers intent on being the first American to travel the full 4,200-mile length of what may be the world’s most treacherous river: the Amazon.
 The team he joined was an experienced multinational team of river explorers that planned to navigate the river from its source high up in the Peruvian Andes to the point where it flows out into the Atlantic Ocean – a feat that had never been accomplished.
 His role was to chronicle the adventure.
 Of the original 10-member team, which travelled by foot, raft and kayak, only four went the full distance.
 Kane was one of them.
 Running the Amazon is his account of this punishing six-month journey.

 In 1995 Kane was approached by the expedition leader, South African Francois Odendaal, who had Kane recommended to him by a mutual friend.
 The timing was perfect as Kane was disillusioned with his job and had doubts about his long-term relationship.
 Six weeks later he landed in Lima to meet up with the team with little personal preparation mentally and physically.
 To his advantage, he spoke Spanish fluently and Latin American cultures.